My blood sugar level is up even though I maintain a consistent diet and exercise schedule. What could be the cause?

 Answer From Sara J. Carlson, R.N., C.D.E.

-Several factors can contribute to high blood sugar (hyperglycemia) in people with diabetes, including food and physical activity choices, some medications, and skipping or not taking enough glucose-lowering medication.
-In addition, illness, injury, surgery, stress, menses and menopause, can influence blood sugar levels.
+Several factors can contribute to high blood sugar (hyperglycemia) in people with diabetes.
+Factors include food and physical activity choices, some medications, and skipping or not taking enough glucose-lowering medication.
+In addition, illness, injury, surgery, stress, menstruation and menopause can influence blood sugar levels.

 Physical or emotional stress triggers the release of hormones that can cause high blood sugar levels.
 For women, menstruation and menopause cause hormonal changes that affect blood sugar levels.